 Required (Choose two of four): New Product Development, Marketing Research, Digital Marketing, Marketing Analytics

 Select 1 (Or take three Required): Strategic Pricing, International Marketing, Consumer Behavior, Integrated Marketing Communications

 Global Business: this specialization helps students develop their global awareness, understanding, and competence so to that they can compete and lead effectively in a transnational environment.
 Job outlook includes graduate careers abroad or in organizations that are engaged in business or initiatives with a global scope.

 Select 2: International Financial Management, International Management, International Marketing

 Growth & Innovation: this specialization provides students with knowledge, skills, and an entrepreneurial mindset to apply in smaller, newer firms as well as in larger, established companies in order to drive organizational growth, innovation and change.
 These can be applied in a range of contexts, including new ventures, corporate entrepreneurship, and social enterprises.

 Select 2: Private Equity & Venture Capital, Leading Organizational Change, International Management, New Product Development

-Hospitality Management (available to Part-Time and Online students only): this specialization is directed toward working professionals, positioning them for additional career growth and advancement in the industry.
+Hospitality Management (available to Part-Time and Online students only): this specialization, ranked in the Top 10 Online MBA in Hospitality Programs 2018, is directed toward working professionals, positioning them for additional career growth and advancement in the industry.
 For students who wants to take a coherent set of advanced hospitality management courses offered within the general framework of the MBA, these course offerings provide opportunities in a wide variety of areas, including human resources, operations, and asset management and finance.